NixOS/nix.dev/maintainers/how-to-contribute-to-documentation.md

     [NixOS Wiki](https://nixos.wiki/) is a collection of interlinked guides to solve common problems which are otherwise not well-documented.
     It is collectively edited by the community, covers a broad range of topics.
-    It is only loosely organized, and does not impose quality standards.
+    It is only loosely organised, and does not impose quality standards.
     Its purpose is to quickly and conveniently collect insights and make them readily available for everyone.

     We recommend to use it as a dumping ground for more obscure Nix knowledge, and strive to make it *smaller* over time (see [NixCon 2015: Make Nix friendlier for Beginners](https://media.ccc.de/v/nixcon2015-3-MakeNixfriendlierforBeginners#video&t=1365)), by incrementally incorporating its contents into authoritative documentation and curated learning material.